Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 After withdrawal symptoms are manageable for an individual, the second stage of treatment can begin.
 This stage involves therapeutic and psychological interventions that help individuals understand the root of their heroin addiction and develop skills to avoid a relapse in the future.

-The psychological treatment stage may take place as part of an inpatient or an outpatient program.
-One-on-one talk therapy, group therapy, and family therapy will be paired with behavior skills training.
+The psychological treatment stage may occur as part of an inpatient or an outpatient program.
+One-on-one talk therapy, group therapy, and family addiction counseling will be paired with behavior skills training.
 The most common behavioral skills training methodologies for Opioid Use Disorder include Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT).

 Long-Term Lifestyle Maintenance for Opioid Use Disorder